 Table of Contents

-1. Minimum implementation time: This is possible when users are already familiar with technology (language, method of working, integration constraints) used by the testing tool.
+1. Minimum implementation time: This is possible when users are already familiar with the technology (language, method of working, integration constraints) used by the testing tool.
 Additionally, extensive documentation and support available help in reducing implementation time.

 3. Flexibility: Every project is unique in a certain way and has its own peculiar needs.
-Thus an efficient testing tool while offering most required features should also provide option of code modification.
+Thus an efficient testing tool while offering the most required features should also provide the option of code modification.
 Further for swift debugging, the framework should make test code readable.

 Popular Automated Unit Testing Tools and Their Features

 - Free, open source, community-focused unit testing tool for the .NET Framework.